-When a line intersects two lines at distinct points, it is called as a transversal.
-In fig. 3 the line l intersects a and b at two distinct points P and Q. Therefore line l is the transversal line.
+When a line intersects two lines at distinct points, it is called a transversal.
+In the below figure, the line l intersects a and b at two distinct points P and Q. Therefore, line l is the transversal line.

-In fig. 4, the line c is not a transversal even if it intersects two lines a and b at O because it does not cut both of these lines at two distinct points.
+In the below figure, the line c is not a transversal even if it intersects two lines a and b at O because it does not cut both of these lines at two distinct points.
 For a line to be transversal it must intersect two or more lines at separate points.

 Various angle pairs are formed when a transversal intersects two or more parallel lines.
 Let us quickly recapitulate the angle relationships for the parallel lines cut by a transversal.
 Let a and b be two parallel lines intersected by the transversal l at the points P and Q as shown in the figure given below.

-- If two lines are cut by a transversal such that the pair of corresponding angles is equal to each other, then the pair of lines are parallel.
+- If two lines are cut by a transversal such that the pair of corresponding angles are equal to each other, then the pair of lines are parallel.

 - If two lines are cut by a transversal such that the sum of interior angles on the same side of the transversal is supplementary, then the pair of lines are parallel.

-- If two lines are cut by a transversal such that the pair of alternate interior angles is equal to each other, then the pair of lines are parallel.
+- If two lines are cut by a transversal such that the pair of alternate interior angles are equal to each other, then the pair of lines are parallel.

-Thus, while checking if the two lines are parallel or not if any of the conditions mentioned above is satisfied, the lines are parallel to each other.
+Thus, while checking if the two lines are parallel or not if any of the conditions mentioned above are satisfied, the lines are parallel to each other.

 To learn more download BYJU’s-The Learning App and enhance your problem-solving skills.